kubedb/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 ##### Verify Number of ConfigServer

-Let's check the number of replicas this database has from the MongoDB object, number of pods the statefulset have,
+Let's check the number of replicas this database has from the MongoDB object, number of pods the petset have,

 ```bash
 $ kubectl get mongodb -n demo mg-sharding -o json | jq '.spec.shardTopology.configServer.replicas'